 - Relocate firewood and compost piles that are near the house;

-- Seal cracks and other entry points in the foundation;
+- Caulk cracks and other entry points in the foundation;

 - Maintain screens and weather stripping;

 - Reduce moisture and humidity;